 Two-digit course numbers followed by a letter designate courses designed exclusively for the Master of Arts in Biblical Studies program.
-For example, 31P indicates a prescribed Bible Exposition course, 31E indicates an elective Bible Exposition course and 31R indicates research in Bible Exposition.
+For example, 31P indicates a prescribed Bible Exposition course and 31E indicates an elective Bible Exposition course.
 Some electives in the Th.M. program are also open to M.A.B.S. students; these are designated in the annual Summer School catalog.